dyno-might/dyno-might.github.io/_posts/2021-01-25-how-to-run-without-all-the-agonizing-pain.md

 ---

 Philosophically, should I have known running wasn’t interminable pain forever?
 In retrospect, it seems ridiculous to think I was “different” from runners, physically or mentally.
-Why didn’t I consider the possibility that my random guesses about what they were experiencing was wrong?
+Why didn’t I consider the possibility that my random guesses about what they were experiencing were wrong?

 Maybe there’s a lesson here about how easy it is to make assumptions, or imagine deep personality differences when mundane explanations suffice.
 Maybe the [fundamental attribution error](https://en.wikipedia.org/wiki/Fundamental_attribution_error#Criticism) does exist.
-Or maybe it's just to hard to resist passively bragging by letting everyone think running must be difficult.
+Or maybe it's just too hard to resist passively bragging by letting everyone think running must be difficult.